fipl-hse/2020-2-level-ctlr/docs/pipeline.md

 ## Configuring pipeline

-Processing behaviour is not configurable:
+Processing behavior is not configurable:

 1. pipeline takes a raw dataset that is collected by `crawler.py` and placed at `ASSETS_PATH` (see `constants.py` for a particular place)